jplein/tmux-term-drawer/README.md

 If you're using the default tmux prefix of `control-b`, you would type `control-b`, followed by `t`.

+## Requirements

+Requires tmux 3.3a.
+It may work with other versions, but I've received a report of it failing with tmux 3.1, and it has not been tested with 3.2, 3.3, or 3.4.

+It is known to work macOS, Debian, and Ubuntu.
+I have not tested it on Windows, and do not have a Windows install to test it on.

 ## Installation

 Clone this repo and, from the repo directory, run this command: